-\paragraph{Technical details.} We train \vidgtr using AdamW~\cite{loshchilov2017decoupled} with an initial learning rate of 1e-4 and weight decay of 1e-4 for a batch size of 16.
-We use a linear learning rate decay by a factor of 10.
-We consider Xavier initialization~\cite{glorot2010understanding} to set the initial values of all transformer weights.
-We use 64 frames that are uniformly sampled from video with four sentences as an input.
-We resize every frame to 112$\times$112.
+\paragraph{Technical details.} We trained \lvtr using AdamW~\cite{loshchilov2017decoupled} with an initial learning rate of 1e-4 and weight decay of 1e-4 for a batch size of 16.
+We used a linear learning rate decay by a factor of 10.
+We considered Xavier initialization~\cite{glorot2010understanding} to set the initial values of all transformer weights.
+We used 64 frames that are uniformly sampled from video with four sentences as an input.
+We resized every frame to 112$\times$112.
 The number of learnable proposals is proportionally set to 10 times the number of input queries.
-For a fair evaluation with baselines, we extract video representations with C3D~\cite{tran2015learning} pretrained on Sports-1M~\cite{karpathy2014large}, and for the language part, we initialize each word with GloVe embeddings~\cite{pennington2014glove} and obtain sentence representation via 2-layer bi-LSTM~\cite{hochreiter1997long}.
-In training, we set our overall loss weight $\lambda_{\rm L1}:\lambda_{\rm iou}:\lambda_{\rm sg}$ to $1:3:2$.
-We also use an auxiliary decoding loss~\cite{al2019character} in decoder layers to speed up the convergence.
+For a fair evaluation with baselines, we extracted video representations with C3D~\cite{tran2015learning} pretrained on Sports-1M~\cite{karpathy2014large}, and for the language part, we initialized each word with GloVe embeddings~\cite{pennington2014glove} and obtained sentence representation via 2-layer bi-LSTM~\cite{hochreiter1997long}.
+In training, we set our loss weight $\lambda_{\rm L1}:\lambda_{\rm iou}:\lambda_{\rm sg}$ to $1:3:2$.
+We also used an auxiliary decoding loss~\cite{al2019character} in decoder layers to speed up the convergence.
 The initial proposals are filled with learnable weights~\cite{carion2020end}.